 This component is one of the main expense items of the REDD+ process.
-The cost of setting up the consultation and participation process is admittedly high, but it guarantees the real participation of all of the stakeholders in the process.
-The consultation plan that must be constructed at the start of the process will schedule the priority activities to be carried out and the [TN: text ends here]
+The cost of setting up the consultation and participation process is admittedly high, but it guarantees the real participation of all stakeholders in the process as well as coverage of all agroecological areas and the local level.
+The consultation plan to be developed at the beginning of the process will plan all activities based on agroecological areas and planned reflections.